Openscapes/snippets/how_to_start_a_coding_club.md

 # How to start a coding club

-*TL;DR: start small, be hands-on, use existing tutorials.*
+*Summary: start small, be hands-on, use existing tutorials, have fun.*

 Here is my advice for starting a coding club.